435-522-7204 conniem@sgsc.net

 When MCL surgery is done, it is usually done through a small incision on the inside of your knee.
 It is not done arthroscopically, since this ligament is not inside the knee joint.

 If the medial collateral ligament has been torn where it attaches to the thighbone (femur) or shinbone (tibia), the surgeon will re-attach the ligament to the bone using large stitches or a metal screw or bone staple.
-If the tear was in the middle of the ligament, the surgeon will sew the torn ends together.
+If the tear was in the middle of the ligament, the surgeon would sew the torn ends together.

 On average, it takes six weeks for a Medial Collateral Ligament (MCL) Reconstruction to heal.
 The initial treatment for most MCL tears focuses on reducing the pain and inflammation in the knee while immobilizing the knee to keep it stabilized.
 This includes:

-• Resting, icing and elevating the knee
+• Resting, icing, and elevating the knee

 • Taking pain relievers, such as aspirin and ibuprofen, to ease pain and swelling

 • Wearing a lightweight cast or brace that allows your knee to move backward and forward while restricting side-to-side movement.
-It usually is recommended to keep the knee immobilized like this for 72 hours, depending on the severity of the injury.
+It is usually recommended to keep the knee immobilized like this for 72 hours, depending on the severity of the injury.
 The cast or brace may be designed so that you cannot bend your knee at all.
-If this is the case, you will need to modify your behavior so that you can avoid having to squat, kneel down or bend over.
+If this is the case, you will need to modify your behavior so that you can avoid having to squat, kneel down, or bend over.

-• You should try to keep your leg elevated even if you are sitting in a chair, to reduce blood flow to the knee.
+• You should try to keep your leg elevated, even if you are sitting in a chair, to reduce blood flow to the knee.

 • Once the pain and swelling subside, you will begin rehabilitation, which will include exercises to restore strength and normal range of motion to your knee.